FahimKhannn/Data-flight-Anlaysis/README.md

 ## Overview
 This project involves the analysis of commercial flight data from 1999 to 2008 to uncover trends and patterns in flight delays and predict diverted flights.
 The analysis was conducted using Python, R, and SQL.
-Flight data was retrieved from Havard Database (https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/HG7NV7)
+Flight data was retrieved from Havard Database : https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/HG7NV7

 ## Objectives
-- Analyze flight delay patterns to identify key contributing factors.
+- Analyze flight delay patterns to identify best times and days of the week to minimise delays each year
-- Predict diverted flights using machine learning techniques.
+- Predict diverted flights using logistic regression using features from the dataset like departure date, the scheduled departure and arrival times, the coordinates and distance between departure and planned arrival airports, and the carrier
+-

 ## Technologies Used
 - **Python**: Data exploration, machine learning.
-- **R**: Statistical analysis.
+- **R**: Data exploration, machine learning.
-- **SQL**: Data extraction and cleaning.
+- **SQL**: Data extraction, cleaning and data manipulation

 ## Key Contributions
 ### Data Preparation